Left to right: Viola James (McArthur) mother of Jesse, Wesley James, Albert James (uncle to Jesse), Jesse James.

 Photograph of a Mary Ward Medal, it was awarded to Frank Moberly “In recognition of his humane and gallant exertions in the rescue of the crew and passengers of the propeller Mary Ward on 25th November 1872”

-Photograph of a letter, addressed to one of the men who helped the victims of the Mary Ward wreck, it states that the rescuer would have been awarded $15, black and white, letter circa 1872.
+Photograph of a letter, addressed to one of the men who helped the victims of the Mary Ward wreck.
+It states that the rescuer would have been awarded $15.
+This letter is circa 1872.

 Photograph of Knapmans house in Toronto, August 1935 or 1938.
-Front of the house is photographed
+This photo is showing the front of the house.

 This photograph is possibly of Suyrea’s Kourey-Knapman's mother.
 The photograph was take in July of 1954 and most likely was taken at the Knapman's home in Toronto.